mumuki/mumuki-puzzle-runner/README.md

 Whether the current puzzle can be solved in very few tries.

 Set null for automatic configuration of this property.
-Basic puzzles will be considered basic and match puzzles will be considered non-basic.
+Basic puzzles will be considered basic and match puzzles will be considered non-simple.

+**Kind**: instance property of [<code>MuzzleCanvas</code>](#MuzzleCanvas)
+<a name="MuzzleCanvas+referenceInsertAxis"></a>

+### muzzleCanvas.referenceInsertAxis : <code>Axis</code>
+The reference insert axis, used at rounded outline to compute insert internal and external diameters Set null for default computation of axis - no axis reference for basic boards and vertical axis for match

 **Kind**: instance property of [<code>MuzzleCanvas</code>](#MuzzleCanvas)
 <a name="MuzzleCanvas+baseConfig"></a>